Last updated on March 1st, 2024

 FAQ: Cost to Start a Blog

-I always recommended anyone can start a blog with WordPress ( Self-hosting).
+I always recommend anyone can start a blog with WordPress (Self-hosting).
 For WordPress, you need a custom domain and web hosting.
 With these two, you can start your own blog and live your blog.
 Overall, the total cost of Domain and hosting.

 Is WordPress Free to Start a Blog?